influxdata/docs-v2/content/influxdb/v2/install/_index.md

 If successful, the command starts InfluxDB initialized with the user, organization, bucket, and _[Operator token](/influxdb/v2/admin/tokens/#operator-token)_, and logs to stdout.
-You can view the Operator token in the `/etc/influxdb2/influx-configs` file and use it to authorize [creating an All-Access token](#optional-create-all-access-tokens).
+You can view the Operator token in the `/etc/influxdb2/influx-configs` file and use it to authorize [creating an All Access token](#optional-create-all-access-tokens).

 _To run the InfluxDB container in [detached mode](https://docs.docker.com/engine/reference/run/#detached-vs-foreground), include the `--detach` flag in the `docker run` command._